 ELI 2013-2014 Application for Readmission for Domestic ELI Alumni for Spring 2014

 If you have any questions about the ELI application, please email Mr. Ali Sanjabi, Operations Support Specialist, at firstname.lastname@example.org.
 Please note that admission to the ELI does not constitute admission to the undergraduate or graduate programs at Gallaudet University.
 Scores on the TOEFL or any other examination are NOT required for admission to the ELI.
 During New Student Orientation, students take placement exams that are used to gauge proficiency levels and place students into appropriate class levels.
 Admission criteria are listed below.

 - Both international and domestic applicants can be admitted.

 - Has finished high school, college, or the highest secondary schooling possible in their home country.
-If an applicant did not complete high school, but had a private tutor for home-schooling, he or she needs to prove with a GED test at the American embassy that he or she has acquired the equivalent of a high school liberal arts education.
-Transcripts should include some form of separate writing class and reading class, math, history, science, and geography classes.
+Transcripts should include some form of separate writing class and reading class, mathematics, history, science, and geography classes.
 These classes represent a liberal arts education.
-In general, technical schools or vocational schools do not provide a liberal arts education.
 In certain circumstances and on a case-by-case basis, the ELI admission requirement for a secondary school certificate of completion / high school diploma can be waived.